hpc-io/h5bench/README.md

 # this is a comment
 # Benchmark mode can only be one of these: CC/CI/IC/II/CC2D/CI2D/IC2D/II2D/CC2D/CC3D
 PATTERN=CC2D
-COLLECTIVE=NO # Optional, specify to use independent or collective operations, if not set, it will be treated as NO.
+DATA_COLL=NO # Optional, specify to use independent or collective data operations, if not set, it will be treated as NO.
+META_COLL=NO # Optional, specify to use independent or collective metadata, NO for default.
 PARTICLE_CNT_M=8
 TIME_STEPS_CNT=1
 SLEEP_TIME=1